obwan02/VHDL-Tools/README.md

 ModelSim is a terrible piece of software.
 Luckily, there are open source alternatives, that are friendlier and better.

-This repo combines open source tools into a open source build system that is fast, and user-friendly.
+This repo combines these open source tools into a open source build system that is fast, and user-friendly.

-The goal of this project is to make writing, compiling, and simulating VHDL fun!

-To start using these tools, head to the [installation section](#installation)
+To install the build system, head to the installation section for your OS.

 # Table of Contents